thomas-lehericy/Hanabi-discard/README.md

 g- If several cards of the same player are touched, they MUST be played from newest to oldest.

-# 5. Trash clue
+# 5. Trash clue, trash discard

 Sometimes, a player just has nothing relevant to do.
 In most conventions, they would discard their chop card.
 This is not possible here - a discard would be interpreted as a play hint.
-Instead, they have the Trash clue.
+Instead, they have the trash clue and the trash discard.

 a- A trash clue is a clue that everyone agrees is not a play hint.
 Its sole purpose is to express that the clue giver has nothing better to do.